 You’re unhappy with something at work.
 You’ve tried unsuccessfully to resolve it directly with your employer.
 Or you’re afraid to raise the issue with them.
 One option to explore is making a written complaint to the BC Employment Standards Branch.
 This is a provincial government office that helps workers and employers resolve problems.
 We explain the steps involved in making an employment standards complaint.

 Most (but not all) workers in BC can make an employment standards complaint

 Most workers in British Columbia are protected by the BC Employment Standards Act.
 This is the main law protecting workers in the province.
-If you’re covered, you can make an employment standards complaint.
-But not everyone is covered.
+If you’re seen to be an “employee,” you can make an employment standards complaint.
+But not everyone is covered by this law.